DarkstarProject/xiExporter/README.md

 ## Prepping Mesh for Navmeshing

-1. Flip the Z axis
+1. Mirror the Y axis (Order matters)
-2. Flip the Y axis
+2. Mirror the Z axis
-2. Flip wrong faces.
+3. Flip wrong faces (select object, tab, a, w, flip faces, press tab to exit).
 In Blender blue faces are facing the wrong way.
+4. Delete walkable meshes.
+Meshes which do not stop player movement (bushes) should be removed.
+5. Delete walkable areas which shouldn't be walkable (lakes.)

 ## RecastDemo Settings

 Use these settings when creating a navmesh.

-* Tilesize 64
+* Tile Size largest size
+* Cell Size 0.40
+* Agent Radius 0.6
+* Agent Max Climb 1.1